ronsims2/trusty/README.md

 `crusty --clean`

-Untrash a note by note ID.
+Untrash a note by ID.

 `crusty --restore 2`